 National Adult Education and Family Literacy Week raises public awareness about the need for and value of adult education and family literacy.
-Its goal is to leverage resources that support access to basic education programs for the 36 million U.S. adults with low literacy skills.
+Its goal is to increase financial and societal support for access to basic education programs for U.S. adults with low literacy, numeracy, and digital skills.
 Advocates across the country use this opportunity to elevate adult education and family literacy nationwide with policymakers, the media, and the community.

-For 2019, National Adult Education and Family Literacy Week will be observed from September 22 to September 28.
-NCL’s AEFL Week activities will focus on ensuring that the 2020 Census includes a complete and accurate count of adults with low literacy skills and their families.
+In 2021, National Adult Education and Family Literacy Week will be observed from September 19 to September 25.
+NCL’s AEFL Week activities will focus on the pivotal role of adult education in enabling equitable access to societal resources, employment opportunity, and full participation in community life.

 - Host an activity or event to raise awareness of adult education and family literacy.

 National AEFL Week originated in 2009 when the National Coalition for Literacy worked with then-Congressman Jared Polis (D-CO), then-Senator Lamar Alexander (R-TN), and Senator Patty Murray (D-WA) to create a Congressionally-recognized designation that would draw attention to the importance of adult education and family literacy.
 Since then, NCL has sponsored National AEFL Week in September each year on behalf of its members and the field as a whole, and has worked with Members of Congress to have the week recognized through resolutions in the Senate and the House of Representatives.